I've discovered something about cabbage. I'm sure the curiosity is killing you, so I'll get right to it.

 We were wondering why the difference, then it occurred to us:

-We're going to experiment this fall by growing late cabbage.
-In the past, we've only grown it in the spring.
-We had lots this year, and are still eating some of it.
+We had a lot of cabbage this year and we are still eating some of it.
 We left it in the garden as long as possible, then picked it and put it in the fridge.
-It will keep quite awhile if you cut off the outer leaves, then just put the head in a plastic grocery bag.
+It will keep quite a while if you cut off the outer leaves, then just put the head in a plastic grocery bag or wrap it tightly in plastic wrap.
 When you're ready to eat it, just remove a couple layers and the inside is still fine.

 We all like coleslaw, but George LOVES coleslaw.
 He could eat it every day.
 Most of the summer, we've been having it a couple times a week, but we're getting close to running out.
-I think we only have a couple heads left.
-He may go into withdrawal!
-We better figure out quick when to get the fall crop planted!
+I think we only have a couple heads left, Is there such a thing as coleslaw withdrawal?
+We may soon find out.

 No comments: